-We have state-of-the-art simulation laboratories with interactive mannequin technology, high-tech nursing laboratories designed to emulate a hospital environment, dedicated student-run clinics for nutrition, osteopathy, dermal therapies and purpose-built research and training facilities.
+We have state-of-the-art simulation laboratories with interactive mannequin technology, high-tech nursing laboratories designed to emulate a hospital environment, dedicated student-run clinics for psychology, nutrition, osteopathy, and dermal therapies, as well as purpose-built research and training facilities.
 Our senior osteopathy, dermal science and nutrition students provide therapeutic treatments and advice to patients under the supervision of qualified and registered practitioners.

 Clinical and practical learning is an important part of our health and biomedicine courses, and is compulsory for courses in dermal therapy, dietetics, midwifery, nursing, osteopathy and paramedicine.
 Our students receive numerous hours of practical experience to ensure they are ready for the workforce.

 'VU has given me the best preparation for success in osteopathy.
 The VU lecturers were amazing.
 Now I work with everyone from truck drivers to pregnant women and babies.’

 Dr Emily Pepper – Osteopath

 Bachelor of Science (Clinical Science), Master of Health Science (Osteopathy)